Acolytes (children in third grade through high school) carry the crosses and torches and assist at the altar during corporate worship.

 Ushers serve on a team to distribute bulletins, receive offerings, and assist parishioners who need help going up to the altar to receive Holy Communion.
 After the service, ushers collect the money offered and clean up the pews.

 Each summer, our Vacation Bible School volunteers offer a week of Christian education in a fun learning environment in the mornings for children ages kindergarten through 5th grade.
 This unforgettable week includes Bible study, crafts, snacks, and outdoor play as well as a high-energy opening and closing ceremony.
-For 2017, we entered the enchanted land of Narnia with C.S.
-Lewis' "The Lion, the witch, and the Wardrobe."
+For 2019, we joined Robin Hood and his band of merry men to explore the book of Acts and how it relates to our children growing up as Christians in the world today.

 Our Vestry is comprised of 12 members who serve as the governing body of our church.
 Included are a Senior Warden, a Junior Warden (who oversees the property), a Treasurer and a Secretary.
 Four new members are added annually in January to serve three-year terms.